Beige-Coffee/Wikipedia-Knowledge-Graph/README.md

 Thanks,
 - Austin (Aug, 2018)

+## The Problem In 1 Sentence
+My model and website assist Wikipedia editors in algorithmically detecting which articles (out of the 50 million possible articles) are in need of editorial attention.

 ## In A Nutshell
 With roughly 50 million articles in Wikipedia's corpus, once can imagine how daunting of a task it must be to find the optimal balance between quality and quantity.
 For example, if you take a look at the following two articles, you can begin to see how disparate the range of quality is across Wikipedia.